Jtoast65/League-of-Legends-/index.md

 - **Data Generating Process**: Games that ended before 10 minutes or had incomplete data collection don't have 10-minute metrics.
 This is a systematic pattern related to game characteristics (length, data completeness), not the values of the missing variables themselves.
 - **Impact**: For analyses requiring 10-minute data, we should filter to complete cases.
 The missingness is explainable and does not introduce bias related to match outcomes, making complete case analysis appropriate.

-**Implications for Analysis**:

-- For analyses requiring first blood data: The 2 missing values can be safely excluded or imputed
-- For analyses requiring 10-minute data: Filter to complete cases (21,312 rows with complete 10-minute data).
-This filtering is appropriate because:
-  - The missingness is explainable (related to game length and data completeness)
-  - The missingness is not related to match outcome, so filtering won't bias our results
-  - We still have a large sample size (21,312 team rows) for analysis

 ## Hypothesis Testing

-This section presents a formal hypothesis test to determine whether securing first blood provides a statistically significant advantage in professional League of Legends matches.
+This section demonstrates a hypothesis test to determine whether securing first blood provides a statistically significant advantage in professional League of Legends matches.

 ### Research Question